dart-archive/dart-samples/web/html5/file/terminal/README.md

+## A Terminal Emulator that uses the FileSystem APIs

 A port of the Terminal example used in the
 [Exploring the FileSystem APIs](http://www.html5rocks.com/en/tutorials/file/filesystem/) article by Eric Bidelman, originally published on HTML5Rocks.